-All supported releases of Zen database engines offer the ability to set a "short" owner name of 1-8 ASCII characters for a file.
+All Zen database engines offer the ability to set a "short" owner name of 1-8 ASCII characters.
 In addition to restricting access, the short owner name is used to apply proprietary encryption when you select the Encrypt File setting in Function Executor or the Encrypt Data in File setting in the Maintenance tool.

-Zen 10.10 introduced a "long" owner name of 1-24 ASCII characters, which increased file security and also enabled the use of stronger, 128-bit encryption.
+Zen 10.10 introduced a "long" owner name of 1-24 ASCII characters, which increased file security by enabling the use of stronger, 128-bit encryption.